-Families and friends are welcome to see what students made during their camp experience by attending the student showcase the final day of camp in the Communication Arts and Sciences Auditorium, Room 147.
-The Communication Arts and Sciences College is located at 404 Wilson Road in East Lansing, Michigan.
+Families and friends are welcome to see what students made during their camp experience by attending the student showcase the final day of camp.
 Visitors may find parking at the garage ramp located at the corners of Red Cedar and Trowbridge roads one block south of the Communication Arts and Sciences building, across from the MSU police station.
-Please park at metered spots only.
-Non-metered spots are reserved for faculty with permits.
-You will be issued a ticket if you park in a non-metered spot.
+You will need to pay for parking at one of the kiosks located near the exit closest to the building.

 What kinds of food are available for students who attend the residential program?